sodadata/docs/soda-agent/deploy.md

 1. (Optional) You have familarized yourself with [basic Soda, Kubernetes, and Helm concepts]({% link soda-agent/basics.md %}).
 2. (Optional) If you wish, you can establish an <a href="https://aws.amazon.com/privatelink/" target="_blank">AWS PrivateLink</a> to provide private connectivity with Soda Cloud.
 Refer to [Connect via AWS PrivateLink](#optional-connect-via-aws-privatelink) before deploying an agent.
 3. (Optional) If you are deploying to an existing Virtual Private Cloud (VPC), consider supplying public or private subnets with your deployment.
 Consult the eksctl documentation to <a href="https://eksctl.io/usage/vpc-configuration/#use-existing-vpc-other-custom-configuration" target="_blank">Use existing VPC</a>.
+4. Create or navigate to an existing Kubernetes cluster in your environment in which you can deploy the Soda Agent helm chart.
+Best practices advises <a href="https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html" target="_blank">creating a managed node group</a> into which you can deploy the agent.
-4. Using a code editor, create a new YAML file called `values.yml`.
+5. Using a code editor, create a new YAML file called `values.yml`.
-5. To that file, copy+paste the content below, replacing the following values:
+6. To that file, copy+paste the content below, replacing the following values:
 * `id` and `secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account. {% include k8-secrets.md %}
 * Replace the value of `name` with a custom name for your agent, if you wish.
 * Specify the value for `endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.
+* (Optional) Specify the format for log output: `raw` for plain text, or `json` for JSON format.
+* (Optional) Specify the leve of log information you wish to see when deploying the agent: `ERROR`, `WARN`, `INFO`, `DEBUG`, or `TRACE`.
 ```yaml
 soda:
         apikey: